Papierkorb/bindgen/SPEC.md

 #### §3.2.2 Nested anonymous types

-Unnamed structs nested inside another struct are also copied, provided that the struct names a data member and the enclosing type's structure is also copied.
+Unnamed structures nested inside another structure are also copied, provided that the structure names a data member and the enclosing structure is also copied.

 ```cpp
 struct Outer {